-Those with very dry or weak skin may experience quicker fading of the treated area.
+Those with very dry or weak skin may experience quicker fading.

 What are the Benefits of a Scalp Micropigmentation Procedure?

-Millions of people around the world suffer with varying degrees of hair loss, a fact that can often lead to those affected lacking in self-confidence.
+Millions of people around the world suffer with varying degrees of hair loss.
 Scalp micropigmentation is a fantastic way to counter the negative effects of hair loss and is superior to many other hair loss treatments.
 Below, we have listed the benefits of scalp micropigmentation:

 - A SMP procedure inflicts zero to minimal pain on most patients.